tedneward/Azgaarnoth/Races/Orc.md

 • Powerful Build.
 You count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.

 • Languages.
 You can speak, read, and write Common and Orc.

+### Squat Nimbleness
+*Prerequisite: Dwarf or a Small race*

+You are uncommonly nimble for your race.
+You gain the following benefits:

+* Increase your Strength or Dexterity score by 1, to a maximum of 20.

+* Increase your walking speed by 5 feet.

+* You gain proficiency in the Acrobatics or Athletics skill (your choice).

+* You have advantage on any Strength (Athletics) or Dexterity (Acrobatics) check you make to escape from being grappled.